 Whereas the 5/5 ARM might have an initial cap of 2%, pushing an initial rate of 3.125% to as high as 5.125%.
 The other obvious downside is that you could then be stuck with that higher rate for another five years before another rate adjustment came along.

-Again, there’s always the opportunity to refinance your ARM (assuming you qualify), so it might be moot what happens after the initial fixed period.
+Again, there’s always the opportunity to refinance your ARM (assuming you qualify for a mortgage at that time and rates are favorable), so it might be moot what happens after the initial fixed period.

 But the 5/5 ARM does at least provide for a little more rate security in that adjustments only come every five years, giving the homeowner time to make a decision.
 This is probably why they’re being touted mainly by credit unions, which tend to offer more conservative lending products.

-When comparing the products, be sure to pay special attention to the caps (especially the initial cap), the index being used once the rate becomes adjustable, the margin, and the adjustment rules.
+When comparing the loan programs, be sure to pay special attention to the caps (especially the initial cap), the index being used once the rate becomes adjustable, the margin, and the adjustment rules.